 |Purpose:||To further the education and awareness of nutrition within the community, to guide our students to achieving their collegiate and future dietetic goals, and to promote a healthy lifestyle.

 |Advisor(s):||Carol Spradling; Jody Strauch|

-|Purpose:||To provide students in the Interactive Digital Media, Computer Science, Graphic Design, and other fields with connections and insight to prepare them for the workforce after graduation.|
+|Purpose:||To help students prepare for occupations in the of Digital Media, Computer Science, Graphic Design, Advertising, Marketing, and other related fields by providing avenues to internship and full-time opportunities|

 The purpose of the organization shall be:

-|Health & Human Services Future Professionals|
+|Health & Human Services Future Professional Organization|

-|Mission:||The purpose of the Health and Human Services Future professionals of Northwest Missouri State University shall be to promote professional development and a sense of fellowship among its members, the entire student body and the surrounding community.
-To enhance knowledge of the profession while gaining needed certifications and to encourage student interest in the fields of Health, Physical Education, Recreation Dietetics and other related programs or related fields through additional professional development with other professionals|
+|Purpose:||The purpose of the Health and Human Services Future professionals of Northwest Missouri State University shall be to promote professional development and a sense of fellowship among its members, the entire student body and the surrounding community.
+To enhance knowledge of the profession while gaining needed certifications and to encourage student interest in the fields of Health, Physical Education, Recreation dietetics and other related programs or related fields through additional professional development with other professionals.|

-|Minority Educators of Northwest Missouri|
+|Minority Educators of Northwest|

 |Mission:||Preparing to teach in a Diverse world, One step at a time|

-To gain experience and form a network of people who have a Major, or an interest, in an education field.
+|Purpose:||To gain experience and form a network of people who have a Major, or an interest, in an education field.
 We will learn from each other’s past experiences, gain new perspectives in how to teach in our content area being a minority, and how to better relate to students of all cultures.
 We will also do volunteering, and observing to make us more comfortable in the classroom, and give us more experience teaching.
 We will be resources for each other.
 This organization will better us as minority educators and those that want to educate minority students.